 And as the years have gone by, I have gotten married, I’ve given birth to two more wonderful sons who also get to know Eric.
 Being their mother is a gift and a joy.
-It is my joy to go to soccer games, to proof read their first drafts of papers, to make a late night run to the store for printer cartridges so homework can be printed, to sit down at dinner with them, to watch Better Call Saul with them, and on and on.
-Because I get so few normal, routine, every-day-kind-of-days with Eric, I do my best to appreciate those days with my other sons.
+It has been my joy to go to soccer games, to proofread their first drafts of papers, to make a late night run to the store for printer cartridges so homework can be printed, to sit down at dinner with them, to watch bad TV with them, and on and on.
+Because I get so few normal, routine, every-day-kind-of-days with Eric, I always try my best to appreciate those days with my other sons.

-Almost 2 years ago, I received my original birth certificate and have tracked down my birth mother.
-She has chosen not to meet me, but we have exchanged some correspondence, and I am very grateful for everything I know now that I did not know growing up.
-Last year, for the first time in 47 years, I was able to send her a Mother’s Day card.
-I don’t know what it meant to her, but I know what it meant to me.
-I am not sure if I will send her one again this year.
-While there is still much distance between us, I trust she will know I am thinking of her on that day of contradictions.
+Almost six years ago, I received my original birth certificate and tracked down my birth mother.
+She initially chose not to meet me, but we exchanged some correspondence, and I am very grateful for everything I know now that I did not know growing up.
+A few years ago, for the first time in my life, I was able to send her a Mother’s Day card.
+I didn’t know what it meant to her, but I knew what it meant to me.

 Because of my experiences, I’ve become more sensitive to other women for whom Mother’s Day is painful.

 For women who would give anything to overcome their battles with infertility so they can become mothers.

 For women who would be mothers if they had partners with whom to raise them.

 For women whose children have died.